liyuanhe211/LYH_DOI_Tools/README.md

  * Removed from todo list: 更换下载选项后刷新当前页面

 ## Known issue
+ * Only one DOI is recognized in one bottom-level DOM object.
+This is both for convenience of programming and for stability.
+It's quite rare for one string to containing many DOIs without a link.
+For now, I do not plan to deal with it.
-Parenthesis (and other special characters) are allowed by definition in a DOI number, but most publishers don't use it.
+ * By standard, Parenthesis (and other special characters) are allowed in a DOI number, but most publishers don't use it.
 To prevent DOI recognition been mixed with other text, which DOI is allowed to have parenthesis is dealt with in a white list manner.
-Now only 10.1002 and 10.1016 are allowed to have it.
+Now only 10.1002 (Wiley) and 10.1016 (Elsevier) are allowed to have it.
 So if other publishers also have parenthesis in their DOI, it will not be recognized correctly.
 If you found one, please submit an issue.